Jump to content

 From FuturePath

-Outfitting the modern character with the proper equipment is often just as important as the right selection of skills, abilities and training.
-Everything from personal protection, to weapons, to survival and electronic gear, can mean the difference between life and death.
+Outfitting the modern character with the proper equipment is often just as important as selecting the right skills, abilities, and training.
+Everything from personal protection to weapons to survival and electronic gear can mean the difference between life and death.

 This page covers the wide variety of general gear available to characters of all sorts.
-The items below are divided up into Categories roughly based on how the items can be crafted.
-Each Category is divided up by Tech Level with a Table to the right showing what Tech Level the item belongs too as well as Size, Weight and Cost.
+The items below are divided into Categories, roughly based on how they can be crafted.
+Each Category is divided by Tech Level, with a Table to the right showing the item's Tech Level, as well as Size, Weight, and Cost.
 To the left of the Table is the description of each item shown in the order presented in the Table.

-The prices listed in the tables below are based on the cost of the item for that Tech Level/Time period.
+The prices listed in the tables below are based on the item's cost for that Tech Level/Time period.

-To many items?
+Too many items?
 Do not want to read through all that?
-Then Bundle Packs may be the place to go.
-This is helpful especially when making a new Character and you need a set of gear quick.
+Then Starter Packs may be the place to go.
+This is helpful, especially when making a new character, and you need a set of gear quickly.

 At the bottom of the page is the Customization and Upgrades section.
 Go there to learn how to customize and upgrade items.